simonazy/CPP/Elevator_System/README.md

 # Elevator System
-This is a repo for the Capstone project in Udacity C++ Nanodegree Program.

 The Capstone chosen here gives a chance to practice the knowledge of C++ programming language, by implementing the well-know Object-Oreiented Design (OOD) problem, Elevator System Design.

 ## Dependencies for Running Locally